DataDog/documentation/content/en/cloud_cost_management/aws.md

 ### Locate the Cost and Usage Report

-If you have navigated away from the report that you created in the setup prerequisites section, follow AWS documentation to find and [view your Data Exports][4].
+If you have navigated away from the report that you created in the prerequisites section, follow AWS documentation to [view your Data Exports][4].
 Select the legacy CUR export that you created, then select **Edit** to see the details of the export.

 To enable Datadog to locate the Cost and Usage Report, complete the fields with their corresponding details: